 Penteado explains that an interpreter of a legal rule has to accept that things we call similar are similar in many respects, but not in all.
 While positivist legal theory envisages the interpreter in a world of necessary laws and absolute similarities, Penteado sees the interpreter as confronted with a world of trembling necessity.
 The context of legal reasoning is much larger than only the perceived similarities between a concrete case and a general rule to be applied, as it also encompasses foundations, consequences, similarities to other cases and so on.
 Penteado refers in this respect to von Savigny, who argued that the interpretation of law is not learned by theory but through practice, i.e., by studying previous interpretations, comparable to a painter learning how to paint by studying pictures.
 Interpretation has much more to do with craftsmanship (techné) than with knowledge (episteme).
 Jurists must guide their affection to be aware of the diversity of their senses and of the multiplicity of applicable rules.
 This task can be optimized if the person who decides gets accustomed to it in the sense that he or she develops the ability to decide well, a kind of inclination, which is related to emotion.
 This can be observed in other fields of human experience as well, such as in music, literature and painting, where organization in styles, tendencies and schools is provided by resemblance of attitude, and not by strict intellectual standards.

-4.a Possible themes for new article submissions to Law and Emotion
+Possible themes for new article submissions to Law and Emotion

 - The theme Law and Emotion deliberately places Scholten’s theory in the wider context of Aristotle’s theory.
 The question of whether this is a good fit is paramount.
 Especially relevant in this respect are contributions about the differences between Aristotelianism and Christianity and the implications of these differences for legal theory.